Join our list

 The Spring season in Sanibel also brings tourists, though the tides aren’t as good.
 If you’re planning on visiting Sanibel Island, the season should play a big part.
 At the same time, so should the time of day.
 If you can time it right, see if you can get a low tide towards late afternoon.
 At this point, many tourists will have retired from the beach, thus leaving more parking AND more shells on the exposed flats.

 Sanibel Island is becoming increasingly well known as not only a shell hunter’s paradise, but also as a beautiful place to soak up the sun.
 The influx of tourists in recent years means that many of the accessible shells laying on the shore will likely have already been picked over.

 If you can’t time low tide appropriately, you might consider snorkeling along the shoreline and grabbing the shells still underwater.
 Keep in mind that this is easier to do on Bowman’s Beach, because the rip tide is less intense.
 Swimming is actually not recommended at Blind Pass.

-If you bring a snorkel and mask, you don’t need to go that far off shore to start finding beautiful sea shells.
-I ventured no more than 10 yards offshore and found numerous beautiful Florida fighting conchs and lightening whelks.
+If you bring a snorkel and mask, you don’t need to go that far offshore to start finding beautiful sea shells.
+We ventured no more than 10 yards offshore and found numerous beautiful Florida fighting conchs and lightning whelks.
 Typically there is a sandy ledge that resides only a few yards off the beach.
 Shells tend to collect here so keep an eye out or scoop a net or shovel through the piles along the ledge.

-Blind Pass Beach has very limited parking.
-I’m talking only 15-20 spaces.
-Your best bet for parking around Blind Pass is to go early in the morning, or later in the afternoon.
-Otherwise, you may have to sneak parking around some of the nearby restaurants or beach side cottages.
+Blind Pass Beach has very limited parking, maybe 15-20 spaces.
+Your best bet for parking around Blind Pass is to go early in the morning or later in the afternoon.

 Know Your Species